MormonOpenSource/HJtools/README.md

 ## Current features
 * List of agendas (Sunday school)
 * Create/delete/update agendas
+* list of attendance (Sunday school, Mutual, Quorum)
+* Create attendance

 ## TODO

-* list of attendance (Sunday school, Mutual)
-* Create/delete/update attendance
+* delete/update attendance

 ## How to use this template